Meromorphic continuation of Selberg zeta functions with twists having non-expanding cusp monodromy: Introduction

 \subsubsection{Acknowledgement}

 The authors wish to thank the Max Planck Institute for Mathematics in Bonn for financial support and excellent working conditions during the preparation of this manuscript.
-Further, AP acknowledges support by the DFG grant PO 1483/1-1.
+Further, AP acknowledges support by the DFG grant PO 1483/2-1.
+Both authors thank Roelof Bruggeman for his interest and his helpful remarks on this manuscript.